Data-driven Seismic Waveform Inversion: A Study on the Robustness and Generalization: The Inversion Models

 where $P$ is the pressure wavefield for the acoustic case or the displacement wavefields for the elastic case, $f$ is the forward acoustic or elastic-wave modeling operator, and $\mathbf{m}$ is the velocity model parameter vector, including the density and compressional- and shear-wave velocities.
 We use a time-domain stagger-grid finite-difference scheme to solve the acoustic- or elastic-wave equation.
-Throughout this paper, we consider only constant density acoustic or elastic media.
+Inference of unknown subsurface properties relies on indirect and limited geophysical measure-ments taken at or near the surface.
+Therefore, seismic full-waveform inversion is extremely under-constrained and can be severely ill-posed.
+Various explicit regularization techniques have been developed to stabi-lize the computation of seismic inversion.
+This regularized physics-driven seismic inversion can be posed as